Dynatrace Extension — Installation

 %PROGRAMDATA%\dynatrace\remotepluginmodule\log\extensions\datasources\{extension-name}\Agent logs:

-%PROGRAMDATA%\dynatrace\remotepluginmodule\agent\runtime\extensions\python_venvs\{extension-name}\Lib\site-packages\teams_observability_agent\agent\logs\In both cases, replace {extension-name} with the full extension name (e.g. custom_teams-observability-agent-linux).
+%PROGRAMDATA%\dynatrace\remotepluginmodule\agent\runtime\extensions\python_venvs\{extension-name}\Lib\site-packages\teams_observability_agent\agent\logs\In both cases, replace {extension-name} with the full extension name (e.g. custom:teams-observability-agent-linux).

 Key differences to be aware of